 IO-Link | Dedicated connecting digital sensors and actuators | ✓ |

-Market trends in equipment used in the Information network and Control Network layers have shifted from serial connection like CAN or RS-485 to industrial ethernet.
+Market trends in equipment used in the Information network and Control Network layers have shifted from serial connection like CAN or RS-485 to Industrial Ethernet.
 Market requirements also changed to more real-time operations to connect with other layers and manage big data as central management.
 Ethernet connectivity is becoming increasingly popular in the industrial sector, which is allowing for the development of new methods for improving efficiency and dependability in manufacturing processes.
 Ethernet has slowly but steadily replaced traditional communication protocols in the industrial/operational technology (OT) setting, where it is used for machines, robot, and other industrial automation applications.
 Compared to more conventional fieldbuses, Ethernet can offer more reliable and secure services, so its use is on the rise.
 To increase productivity, yields, uptime performance, product quality, and overall profitability, OT environments of all types are integrating machines, robots, and other crucial pieces of automation equipment in novel ways by taking advantage of Ethernet-enabled capabilities and more.
 Original Equipment Manufacturers (OEMs) can differentiate themselves from the competition and better meet the needs of their target customers by making use of Ethernet ports, sensors, devices, and other enabling components.
 Since Ethernet can communicate instructions in millisecond-accurate fashion over long distances, it could eventually allow factories to run almost entirely without human intervention.
-Ethernet's speed and bandwidth are allowing for the unprecedented collection of massive amounts of real-time data.
+Ethernet's speed and bandwidth allow for the unprecedented collection of massive amounts of real-time data.
 Industrial Ethernet facilitates long-term cooperation and success by letting machine manufacturers and users work together on network design and planning.
 Due to the same, new opportunities are developing that keep them commercially engaged.
 Due to Ethernet, remote access to diagnostic and status data is quick and easy.
 End users may have rapid access to the greatest machine diagnosticians on the global team that created the equipment—without the downtime or cost of an emergency.
 Redundancy and determinism are important factors when defining Industrial Ethernet where it leads from its intranet.
 In short, Industrial Ethernet is better suited to handle plant noise, plant process needs, and harsher environments, and is even able to respond better to data collisions on the factory floor with optimized reliability and security.

 One of the major benefits of Ethernet is that the Ethernet protocol can manage high-speed industrial processes, for instance, the desired hand-off decisions between machines in an assembly line, down to milliseconds or even to nanoseconds, in a consistent and repeatable manner.
-Here, the deterministic nature of Industrial ethernet provides a good platform for future industrial network applications such as Time Sensitive Networking or TSN.
+Here, the deterministic nature of Industrial Ethernet provides a good platform for future industrial network applications such as Time Sensitive Networking or TSN.
 Some of the key features of the same are narrated in Figure 2.

 Figure 2.
 TSN features